LLM-Grounded Dynamic Task Planning with Hierarchical Temporal Logic for Human-Aware Multi-Robot Handover: Related Works

 \subsection{Language-Conditioned Robotic Planning}

-The LLM and VLM methods have recently shown promise as zero-shot planners in robotics, decomposing long-term natural-language goals into ordered sub-task action sequences for a single robot~\cite{octo2023,openvla2024}.
-While powerful, these systems predominantly target single‑robot settings; two critical gaps remain when scaling LLM-based planning paradigms from single-robot autonomy to truly collaborative teams: (i) task allocation across multiple agents under spatio-temporal restriction and (ii) retaining robustness when objects, layouts, or partner robots change at run time.
+LLM- and VLM-based methods have recently shown promise as zero-shot planners in robotics, decomposing long-term natural-language goals into ordered subtask action sequences for a single robot.
+While powerful, these systems predominantly target single-robot settings; two critical gaps remain when scaling LLM-based planning paradigms from single-robot autonomy to truly collaborative teams: (i) task allocation across multiple agents under spatio-temporal constraints and (ii) retaining robustness when objects, layouts, or partner robots change at run time.
 COHERENT~\cite{coherent2024} extends LLM-driven planning to heterogeneous multi-robot teams while modelling it as a static sequential planning problem without spatio-temporal coordination.